Layer Parenting and Null Objects

 step3.jpg

-The parent of the child layer is indicated by the arrow.
+The arrow indicates the parent of the child layer.

-If you want to unparent a child layer you’ve already parented, select “none” from this menu.
+If you want to unparent a child layer you've already parented, select "none" from the menu.

 How to Use Parenting